| Gauss_test_powerAnalysis {BoundEdgeworth} | R Documentation |

 Value

-The computed value of either the sufficient sample size n
+The computed value of either the sufficient sample size n,

-or the minimum effect size eta
+or the minimum effect size eta, or the power beta.

 References